jamf/regatta/docs/index.md

 ## Why Regatta?

-Regatta was built because we were unable to find a distributed system offering all of the aforementioned features.
+Regatta was built because we were unable to find a distributed system offering all the aforementioned features.
 Full story behind Regatta can be found in the blog post [The story of Regatta](https://medium.com/@coufalja/4652f71a350f).

 {: .important }
 Regatta is under heavy development.
 This means the API may change and there are a lot of things to be implemented.
-If you would like to help, do not hesitate and check the [Contributing](contributing) page!
+If you would like to help, do not hesitate and check the [Contributing](contributing.md) page!